Eaton Hydraulics Inc.

 On May 19, 2014, the department approved Eaton's Class 2 Permit Modification request, allowing Eaton to increase the volatile organic compound mass removal associated with the multiphase extraction wells, abandon five monitoring wells and change analytical methods to allow lower detection limits.

 Eaton submitted a permit application on Nov.
-10, 2008, for renewal of their existing hazardous waste permit.
+10, 2008, to renew their existing hazardous waste permit.
 Since Eaton and Unisys closed all permitted hazardous waste units and no longer operate, this permit application is for post-closure and corrective action only.
 The facility’s existing hazardous waste permit expired April 26, 2009.
 State and federal regulations, 40 CFR 270.51, allow the existing hazardous waste permit to continue in effect until the department and EPA issue or deny a new hazardous waste permit.
-The department is reviewing the application for completeness.
+The department determined the permit application was complete on Dec.
+4, 2015.
+The department is conducting a technical review of the permit application.